 The kernel layer is the bottom-most layer, and it interfaces basic hardware functionalities with the rest of the OS layers described above.
-It deals with drivers of display units, cameras, Bluetooth, memory units, Audio/Video devices and ensures smooth functioning of Android devices.
-In addition, it does centralized management of Memory, Power, resource allocation/de-allocation for the device.
+It deals with drivers of display units, cameras, Bluetooth, memory units, and Audio/Video devices and ensures the smooth functioning of Android devices.
+In addition, it does centralized management of Memory, Power, and resource allocation/de-allocation for the device.

 Framework of Android Architecture